theupdateframework/taps/tap4.md

 * Optionally, D4 may also contain the `"terminating"` key, which is a Boolean attribute indicating whether or not this [delegation terminates backtracking](#feature-terminating-pinning-delegations).

 The following is an example of the full pinning.json file featuring three categories of pinnings:
+(TODO: Explain each of the three categories somewhere.)

 ```javascript
 {